akshayasamarasinghe/event-planner-web-app/README.md

-# PHP MySQL Authentication Project
+# Event Planner Web App

 This project is a simple PHP application with user registration and login functionality using MySQL.
 It includes password hashing for secure authentication.